alanzarate/test-tinytemplate/docs/info.md

 -->

 ## How it works

-Explain how your project works
+Explain how your project works also lutput

 ## How to test